tronprotocol/tronbox/README.md

 ## Extra Features in TronBox console:<br>
 1）All the compiled contracts can be used, just like in development & test, front-end code, or during script migration. <br>
 2）After each command, your contract will be re-loaded.
-After invoking the `migrate--rest` command, you can immediately use the new address and binary.
+After invoking the `migrate--rest` command, you can immediately use the new address and binary.<br>
-3）promiss will automatically be logged dont have to use extra then command<br>
+3）Every returned command's promise will automatically be logged.
+There is no need to use `then()`, which simplifies the command.<br>
 <br>
-6、testing<br>
+## 6. Testing<br>
+To carry out the test, run the following command:
-$ tronbox test<br>
+`$ tronbox test`<br>
-for specific file：<br>
+You can also run the test for a specific file：<br>
-$ tronbox test ./path/to/test/file.js<br>
+`$ tronbox test ./path/to/test/file.js`<br>